Wielding/WieldingAnsi/README.md

 Introduction
 ============
+:warning: This is a work in progress so the master branch could break your Powershell profile or scripts until it is deemed stable.:warning:

+Please be patient with the documentation.
+It is a bit fragmented since my current focus is on the code and I am throwing things in here as I implement and change them.
+That will be addressed when a stable version is reached.

 WieldingAnsi is Powershell module that contains variables and functions to make displaying text with ANSI escape sequences in the console easier.
 It also has a configuration value that will enable scripts to completely disable the ANSI escape sequences when using [Wansi Tokens](#wansi-tokens) if desired without having to change your code.

-:warning: This is a work in progress so the master branch could break your Powershell profile until it is deemed stable.:warning:
+WieldingAnsi is written to be a global theming engine.
+The `$Wansi` class is used across all scripts that call the [Write-Wansi](#write-wansi) or [ConvertTo-AnsiString](#convertto-ansistring) functions within the same Powershell console session.

 For Windows users this module requires a minimum of Windows 10 1803.
 When using this module under Windows it is recommended to use [Windows Terminal](https://github.com/microsoft/terminal).
 Any other console may give unpredictable results and might not work at all.